AlexDatTr/Ecommerce_Project/starting_with_question.md

-## Answer:
-- The querry calculated the total revenue of each city and country, and the total revenue for the dataset, then calculated the ratio of revenue of each city over total revenue for the data set.
+## Answer: The querry calculated the total revenue of each city and country, and the total revenue for the dataset, then calculated the ratio of revenue of each city over total revenue for the data set.
 From the result, we see that the US is accounted for near 89% of the total revenue, Irasel is about 5%, Autralia is just over 3% and the rest is less than 1%.The cites generated the most revenue are Mountain View, San Franisco and Sunnyvale which generates 14.9%, 14.7% and 13.2% respectively
+## Answer table:
 - City and revenue and ratio of city revenue over total revenue:	https://drive.google.com/file/d/1uH7C2icxt7d8Kom-zdyjshPOo2Jnod9M/view?usp=drive_link
 - Country and revenue and ratio of ccountry revenue over total revenue:	https://drive.google.com/file/d/1MnCG-ZLqmIDYv5XwWQqXqc0Q-slsSTnB/view?usp=sharing